dacorvo/tensorsandbox/docker/README.md

 GPU are either used for models evaluation or main worker.

-Note: I could only make this work if the checkpoints are saved on the shared data volume, because the parameter server and main worker seems to contribute both to the model serialization.
+Note: I could only make this work if the checkpoints are saved on the shared data volume mapped to my project , because the parameter server and main worker seems to contribute both to the model serialization.

 On a slave host, I usually create two containers: CPU, GPU.